 Expansion of our Brownsville operations.
-The Frontera joint venture has waived its right of first refusal to participate in our previously announced Brownsville terminal expansion.
-Accordingly, our Brownsville expansion project will be 100% constructed and owned by TransMontaigne Partners L.P.
-The project, which is underpinned by new long-term agreements, includes the construction of approximately 630,000 barrels of additional liquids storage capacity and the conversion of our Diamondback Pipeline to transport diesel and gasoline to the U.S./Mexico border.
-The Diamondback Pipeline is comprised of an 8" pipeline that previously transported propane approximately 16 miles from our Brownsville facilities to the U.S./Mexico border, as well as a 6" pipeline, which runs parallel to the 8" pipeline, that has been idle and can be used to transport additional refined products.
-We expect the first tanks of the additional liquids storage capacity under construction to be placed into commercial service during the first quarter of 2019.
-We expect to recommission the Diamondback Pipeline and resume operations on both the 8" pipeline and the previously idle 6" pipeline by the end of 2019, with the remaining additional liquids storage capacity being placed into commercial service at the same time.
-The anticipated aggregate cost of the terminal expansion and pipeline recommissioning is estimated to be approximately \$55 million.
+In the first quarter, we entered into terminaling services agreements with third parties for the construction by either the Partnership, or Frontera, of new facilities in Brownsville for the storage of gasoline, diesel and additives for further transportation by truck and the Diamondback Pipeline to the U.S./Mexico border.
+The Diamondback pipeline consists of an 8" pipeline that previously transported propane approximately 16 miles from our Brownsville, Texas facilities to the U.S./Mexico border and a 6" pipeline, which runs parallel to the 8" pipeline that has been idle and can be used to transport additional refined products.
+We expect the first tanks of the additional storage capacity under construction to be completed and placed into commercial service by the end of 2018.
+We expect to recommission the Diamondback pipeline and resume operations by the end of 2019, with the additional storage capacity being completed and placed into commercial service at the same time.